 Ulcerative colitis (UC) is an unpredictable and chronic inflammatory bowel disease.
 Common symptoms include diarrhea, bloody stools, and abdominal pain.
 Symptoms of UC can come and go throughout your life.

 Some people experience periods of remission where symptoms disappear completely.
 This can last for days, weeks, months, or years.
 However, remission isn’t always permanent.

-Although symptoms can become active at any time, it’s possible to lengthen the time in between flares.
+Although symptoms can become active at any time, it’s possible to lengthen the time in between flare-ups.

-Getting UC under control involves knowing how to manage the return of symptoms, and recognizing factors that can trigger a flare.
+Getting a handle on UC involves knowing how to manage the return of symptoms and recognizing factors that can trigger a flare-up.

 Learning how to manage UC flare-ups can help you feel better and improve your quality of life.
-Here are a few tips to cope:
+Here are a few tips to help you limit their severity and cope:

 1. Keep a food journal

 Write down everything you eat and drink to identify items that may trigger your flare-ups.

 Once you notice a pattern, remove suspected problem foods or beverages from your diet for a few days to see if your symptoms improve.
 Dairy is a common culprit.